Madagascar Country Commercial Guide

 National holiday

-• Portable musical instrument
+• One portable musical instrument

-• Portable medical apparatus and wheelchair
+• One portable medical apparatus and wheelchair

-• Tobacco - 200 units of cigarettes or 100 units of cigarillos, 50 units of cigars or 250 grams of smoking tobacco
+• Tobacco: 200 units of cigarettes or 100 units of cigarillos, 50 units of cigars or 250 grams of smoking tobacco